 25. Bobby PetrinoUniversity of Louisville

 Football – $3,930,434

-Currently the head coach of football at the University of Louisville, Bobby Petrino has four consecutive seasons at the school, though it is his eighth there overall.
+Currently the head coach of football for the University of Louisville Cardinals, Bobby Petrino has four consecutive seasons at the school, though it is his eighth there overall.
 As a head coach, Petrino’s career has a rocky history.
 He spent nearly 20 years in assistant coaching positions, including Weber State University, University of Idaho, and Arizona State University, before his first head coaching position at the University of Louisville in 2003.

 In his first tenure at head coach of U of L, Petrino lead the team to a 2004 Liberty Bowl win, a 2006 Orange Bowl win, and a 41–9 record.
 Petrino has not seen as much success with his second time around, but has still managed to post a 2015 Music City Bowl Win, and a 34–18 record.
 Petrino has received no awards for coaching in his career.

 After the 2017–18 season, Petrino’s overall NCAA coaching record is 117–48, with a record of 75–27 at the University of Louisville.